 Rolled oats -I like large oat flakes, but whatever your preference works in this recipe.
 I find that larger flakes result in a chewier cookie.

-diabetic Oatmeal Chocolate Chip Cookie recipe recipe
+The Diabetic Oatmeal Chocolate Chip Cookie Recipe

 Diabetic Oatmeal Chocolate Chip Cookie recipe